arahmitz/adamblogstuff/content/posts/20240316-squashstretch/index.md

 [Example](https://www.example.com) - so you can install it yourself and follow along.

-Furthermore, I'll include rigs created in the series - fully functional and suitable for use as foundational animation tutorials.
+Furthermore, I'll include rigs created in the tutorials - fully functional and suitable for use as foundational animation tutorials.
 They will be provided **totally free of charge** and **licensed under [GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html#license-text)**.

 If you're interested in delving into the technical aspects of animation, let's get started!